Finding a Fair Scoring Function for Top-$k$ Selection: From Hardness to Practice: Hardness

-Of course, we have not ruled out the possibility that the weight vector obtained by solving the Fair Top-$k$ Selection problem with the smallest $k$ does not give us an independent set.
+However, we have not ruled out the possibility that the weight vector obtained by solving the Fair Top-$k$ Selection problem with the smallest $k$ does not give us an independent set.
 Now, we show that for any $1 \leq k \leq n$, the solution must correspond to a (non-empty) independent set.
 Assume, for sake of contradiction, that the corresponding subset of nodes is not an independent set.
 Then we must have a pair of nodes $i$ and $j$ that $x_i \geq x_{n+1}$, $x_j \geq x_{n+1}$ and $\{i, j\} \in E$.
 This results in a violation of the inequality $x_i + x_j - x_{n+1} \leq 0$ (with $x_{n + 1} \neq 0$).
 Since we have $n$ variants of this inequality, $n$ inequalities of the form $bx_i + bx_j - bx_{n+1} \leq 0$ are violated.
 In such a case, for the weight vector $x$, there are at least $n$ candidates whose scores are greater than that of $t$ (the system origin), $t$ cannot be among top-$k$ for any $1 \leq k \leq n$, and this is a contradiction.

-Now, since the solution to the Fair Top-$k$ Selection problem with $1 \leq k \leq n$ will always give us an independent set, and the assignment of $x$ induced by the maximal independent set will satisfy the maximum number of inequalities among all possible (non-empty) independent sets.
-This completes the proof. \end{proof}
+To conclude, the solution to the Fair Top-$k$ Selection problem with $1 \leq k \leq n$ will always yield an independent set, and the assignment of $x$ induced by the maximum independent set will satisfy the maximum number of inequalities among all possible (non-empty) independent sets.
+This establishes the correctness of our reduction. \end{proof}